gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 atmega168_isp          atmega328_pro8_isp     atmega8_isp            diecimila_isp          lilypad_resonator_isp  pro16                  sanguino_isp           wildfirev3
 ```

-Before to finally compile it I have two issues with respect to a standard system:
-I'm using the [bus pirate](http://dangerousprototypes.com/docs/Bus_Pirate) as ``ISP`` programmer and my setup doesn't include an external
+Before to finally compile it I have to indicate that my setup doesn't include an external
-crystal and this cause problem with the default ``UART`` baud rate: given a frequency not all
+crystal, i.e. the clock frequency is 1MHz; bad enough this cause a problem with the default ``UART`` baud rate: given a frequency not all
-the baud rates are possible because of sampling errors so if we launch the compilation
+the baud rates are possible because of sampling errors, so if we launch the compilation
-without changing the default baud rate (115200) the process fails
+with the custom frequency but without changing the default baud rate (115200) the process fails

 ```
-$ make atmega328
+$ make atmega328 AVR_FREQ=1000000L
 avr-gcc (GCC) 4.9.2
 Copyright (C) 2014 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions.
 There is NO